HugoBocq/mART/README.md

 </header>

 ### Prerequisites
-Beyond the standard libraries used in C++, the codes relies on the the Eigen library (https://eigen.tuxfamily.org/index.php?title=Main_Page) for some of the algebra and uses the mpich library (https://www.mpich.org) for the communication between the processes.
+Beyond the standard libraries used in C++, the code relies on the the Eigen library (https://eigen.tuxfamily.org/index.php?title=Main_Page) for some of the algebra and uses the mpich library (https://www.mpich.org) for the communication between the processes.

 ### Initial configuration